...

 What assets will not be passed down via intestate succession laws?

-If the property could have been passed down via a will, then it could also be passed down through intestate succession.
+Intestate succession can pass down property if it could have been done through a will.
 Here are some types of property, on the other hand, which will not need to go through the intestate distribution process.
 If you own real property with another person who owns a right of survivorship, then this asset does not go through intestate distribution.
 An example of this is real estate that you own with a relative, sibling, or business partner.
-A family home does not get passed down via intestate distribution.
-If you are married, then your spouse would inherit a life estate in the property.
+Intestate distribution doesn’t pass down a family home.
+If married, the spouse inherits a life estate in the property.

 Your life insurance- whole, life, universal- does not have to go through probate whether you do or do not have a will.
 There are many reasons why you may want to consider purchasing life insurance.
 You may see life insurance as a type of investment into the long-term future of a child or grandchild.
-You may not have the disposable income to purchase an investment, but life insurance can be had for a reasonable cost and can substitute for the investment.
+Life insurance can serve as a cost-effective alternative to investments, especially if you lack disposable income for investment purchases.
 The main downside to this idea is that you must die for your beneficiary to get their hands on the money.

 Retirement funds like 401Ks and IRAs are terrific investment vehicles to become involved with on multiple fronts.
 First, depending on the type of retirement account that you become involved with you can invest with tax-free growth through Roth options.
 This has to do with your income primarily, and there are even “backdoor Roth” options for you to invest in a Roth IRA even if your income is above the threshold limit.
 However, you should speak with an experienced financial planner about this before committing your money to any investment.